toosean/uvc-gadget/Readme.md

     Available options are
-        -h             Print this help screen and exit -n             Number of Video buffers (b/w 2 and 32) -o <IO method> Select UVC IO method:
+        -h             Print this help screen and exit -l             Use onboard led0 for streaming status indication -n             Number of Video buffers (b/w 2 and 32) -o <IO method> Select UVC IO method:
                 0 = MMAP